openaps/AndroidAPSdocs/docs/EN/Usage/autotune.md

   ![Autotune default screen](../images/Autotune/Autotune_15b.png)

+(autotune-run-autotune-with-an-automation-rule)=

 ## Run Autotune with an automation rule

 First step is to define correct trigger for an automation rule with Autotune:

-Note: for more information on how to set an automation rule, see [here](./Automation.rst).
+Note: for more information on how to set an automation rule, see [here](./Automation.md).

 - You should select Recurring time trigger: only run Autotune once per day, and autotune is designed to be runned daily (each new run you shift one day later and quickly profile modification should be tiny)